syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 IWorksheet sheet = workbook.Worksheets[0];

-//Find All with Text
+// Searches for the given value in all text records in the worksheet.
-IRange[] result = sheet.FindAll("Simple Text", ExcelFindType.Text);
+IRange[] result = sheet.FindAll("FindValue", ExcelFindType.Text);

-//Find All with Simple text and Match Case
+// Searches for the given value in formula records in the worksheet.
+IRange[] result = sheet.FindAll("FindValue", ExcelFindType.Formula);

+// Searches for the given value in calculated value, number and text records in the worksheet.
+IRange[] result = sheet.FindAll("FindValue", ExcelFindType.Values);

+// Searches for the given value in text of the comments.
+IRange[] result = sheet.FindAll("FindValue", ExcelFindType.Comments);

+// Searches for the given value in all text records in the worksheet with case matched.
-IRange[] result = sheet.FindAll("Simple text", ExcelFindType.Text, ExcelFindOptions.MatchCase);
+IRange[] result = sheet.FindAll("FindValue", ExcelFindType.Text, ExcelFindOptions.MatchCase);

+// Searches for the given value in all text records in the worksheet with the entire cell content matching to search word.
-//Find All with Simple Text and MatchEntireCellContent IRange[] result = sheet.FindAll("Simple text", ExcelFindType.Text, ExcelFindOptions.MatchEntireCellContent);
+IRange[] result = sheet.FindAll("FindValue", ExcelFindType.Text, ExcelFindOptions.MatchEntireCellContent);

 workbook.Version = ExcelVersion.Excel2013;